-municipality: Supplier Name Name Position Emphethweni medical centre (Pty) Ltd MS TL NDLOVU SECRETARY TO THE MAYOR The cases identified are indicative of fraud and should be investigated by management.
-SCM policy not t updated with the latest ACTION TO BE TAKEN ACTION TO BE TAKEN In terms of MFI and National T 2015/16 a mun policy addresse Central Supplie procurement al reasury Instruc nicipality must e es use of the W er Database, In tion No.4 of nsure that it eb Based frastructure, The SCM Policy will be reviewed to cover the provisions of the MFMA Circular 77 and 81.
-Responsible Official SCM MANAGER, DB Mlondo ACTING CFO, NM Myeni Draft SCM policy in place and covers circular no.77 and 81.
-Will be sent for council approval The current SCM Policy has not been updated to include the Web Based Central Supplier Database, infrastructure, procurement and delivery management and control framework for infrastructure development.
-Target Date 28 February 2019 Responsible Official SCM MANAGER , DB Mlondo DCFO, NM Myeni Target Date 31 March 2019 Deviations Deviations not meeting reported to Co ouncil at next ACTION TO BE TAKEN A pre-numbered book is already ACTION TO BE TAKEN Municipal Suppl 36 reads: (1) A s may allow the ad upply chain man agement policy being used to track all the deviations.
+municipality: Supplier Name Name Position Emphethweni medical centre (Pty) Ltd MS TL NDLOVU SECRETARY TO THE MAYOR The cases identi SCM policy po t undated with the latest ACTION TO BE TAKEN ACTION TO BE In terms of MFMA Circular no 77, circular 81 and National Treasury Instruction No.4 of 2015/16 a municipality must ensure that it policy addresses use of the Web Based Central Supplier Database, Infrastructure, procurement and delivery management.
+The current SCM Policy has not been updated to include the Web Based Central Supplier Database, infrastructure, procurement and delivery management and control framework for infrastructure development.
+The SCM Policy will be reviewed to cover the provisions of the MFMA Circular 77 and 81.
+Responsible Official SCM MANAGER , DB Mlondo ACTING CFO, NM Myeni Target Date 28 February 2019 TAKEN Draft SCM policy in place and covers circular no.77 and 81.
+Will be sent for council approval Responsible Official SCM MANAGER , DB Mlondo DCFO, NM Myeni Target Date 31 March 2019 Deviations eviations Deviations not reported to Council at next meeting ACTION TO BE TAKEN A pre-numbered book is already ACTION TO BE TAKEN Municipal Suppl 36 reads: (1) A s may allow the a upply chain man being used to track all the deviations.
 All the deviations are reported to the Manco and council committees monthly/ quarterly.
 Completed and on going.
 All the deviations are reported to the